-Prerequisite: ITED 7100 or permission of instructor.
-Introduction to the systematic design of instruction and applied research, including front-end analysis, use of instructional and learning theories to select learning strategies, basic production, assessment, formative and summative evaluation.
+Prerequisite: ITED 7100 or permission of the instructor.
+Introduction to the systematic design of instruction, including front-end analysis, use of instructional and learning theories to select learning strategies, basic production, assessment, and formative and summative evaluation.

-ITED 7301 Instructional Design and Development II 3-0-3 Prerequisite: ITED 7300 or permission of instructor.
+ITED 7301 Instructional Design and Development II

+Prerequisite: ITED 7300 or permission of the instructor.
 Application of systematic design principles to instructional and non-instructional projects.
 Includes project management, team building, and development issues for different delivery systems.
-3-0-3